The cost-based optimizer seeks the lowest cost for a query, usually related to time.

 AS and be executed as

-a AS MERGE JOIN b, which is just a long way of saying
+a AS MERGE JOIN b, which is equivalent to

 a JOIN b.
 Because the resulting query might execute without returning any hint-related error (because it is valid SQL), it will seem like the join hint "worked", but actually it didn't affect which join algorithm was used.
-In this case, the correct syntax is
+The correct syntax is

 a INNER MERGE JOIN b.